grnet/snf-image-creator/docs/install.rst

    $ apt-get install python-setuptools python-guestfs python-dialog

 The rest of the dependencies will be automatically resolved by setuptools.
+Note that at some point during the installation, you will be prompted to create/update a "supermin appliance".
+This is a setting regarding libguestfs and you can safely choose "Yes".

-Keep in mind though that git needs to be installed to download the source files.
-You can use the following command:
+In order to download the source files, git needs to be installed.
+You can do so with the following command:

 .. code-block:: console